polatengin/project-standards/Documentation-Conventions.md

 * If it's possible, use [Visual Studio Code](https://code.visualstudio.com/) to create documentation.

-* Use [Markdown Lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) extension on [Visual Studio Code](https://code.visualstudio.com/) to check _Markdown_ errors before save the document.
+* Use [Markdown Lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) extension on [Visual Studio Code](https://code.visualstudio.com/) to check _Markdown_ errors before saving the document.

 * If you're using _Markdown_, always use _Markdown_ syntax, don't mix it with _HTML_ or other syntaxes.